Owen Miller Player Props: Brewers vs. Mets

-On Wednesday, Owen Miller (hitting .172 in his past 10 games) and the Milwaukee Brewers play the New York Mets, whose starting pitcher will be Kodai Senga.
-First pitch is at 7:10 PM ET.
+Owen Miller -- .207 average over his past 10 games -- will be in action for the Milwaukee Brewers versus the New York Mets, with Max Scherzer on the hill, on June 29 at 7:10 PM ET.

-He strung together two hits (going 2-for-4) in his most recent game against the Mets.
+In his last game he had a one-hit performance (1-for-3) against the Mets.

 Owen Miller Game Info & Props vs. the Mets